Vegan raspberry cheesecake with a gluten-free almond-oat crust, dairy-free cashew coconut cream cheese filling, and a tart raspberry topping.

 - Pour the filling over the pre-baked crust and spread into an even layer.
 Tap the cake pan on the counter several times to remove any air bubbles.

-- Bake for 50 minutes to 1 hour, until the edges look very slightly dry and only the center has slight movement.
+- Bake for 50 minutes to 1 hour, until the edges look very slightly dry and only the center has a little jiggle.
 This is normal!

 - While the cheesecake is baking, prepare the raspberry filling.
 Add the frozen raspberries to a small saucepan over medium heat.
 Once the fruit begins to melt and bubble, add in the maple syrup and lemon juice.
 Reduce the heat to low and allow the mixture to simmer for 8-10 minutes, until bubbling, warm, and thickened.
 Allow the mixture to cool completely while waiting for the cheesecake to bake.